Sunday, March 31, 2013

 I wasn't really taken in by their Portuguese styled baked vegetables.
 Came in a turmeric based sauce laced with desiccated coconut.
 But then again, I was never one for viscous sauces.

-Loyal Dining, soufflé
+Loyal Dining, loyal soufflé

 We wrapped the lunch up with their Loyal soufflé which was really just a plain eggy soufflé.
 Not that I'm complaining but I'm sure we've had better.
 Meaning fluffier.